jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 4. What do you recommend to the project owners to improve their complete package?

 *In order to get the experiment working, they could buy a more sensitive accelerometer.
 However, we can imagine this is expensive and takes too long.
-We reccomend applying the acoustic isolation foam to the modular experiment box to try to eliminate as much of the noise as possible, even though we don't know how effective this will be.*
+We reccomend applying the acoustic isolation foam to the modular experiment box to try to eliminate as much of the noise as possible, even though we don't know how effective this will be.
+We also reccomend to add more structure to your repository.
+Make some more directories and also add more descriptive files.*